 2014 Galapagos Islands

 A group of 32 students and 6 teachers from Dover Sherborn Regional High School will be traveling to Ecuador and the Galapagos Islands over February vacation 2014.
 The Galapagos Islands are an ecological treasure famous for the profound discoveries of Charles Darwin.
-In 1959, the archipelago was declared a national park in order to protect the flora and fauna that Darwin observed while formulating his theory of evolution.
-Critical to his studies were the islands’ iguanas, penguins, flightless cormorants, and 13 species of finches, whose beak sizes and shapes provided invaluable insights into the process he called natural selection.
+In 1959, the archipelago was declared a national park in order to protect the ora and fauna that Darwin observed while formulating his theory of evolution.
+Critical to his studies were the islands’ iguanas, penguins, ightless cormorants, and 13 species of nches, whose beak sizes and shapes provided invaluable insights into the process he called natural selection.
 The purpose of this trip is to explore the current conservation methods that exist in the Galapagos and how those conservation efforts impact the local stakeholders who rely on the Islands for their livelihood.

 Sunday, February 16, 2014